FlowFuse/website/operations/support.md

 Freshdesk uses notes and responses within the thread, notes are internal and not sent to the customer, responses are sent to the customer.

+We monitor the time since a ticket on FreshDesk was last updated and send alerts to slack #support-tickets where those tickets have not been updated for longer than:

+1 day for customer created support tickets.

+7 days for tickets related to failed billing actions.

+If you want to assign a ticket to be a 'failed billing action' please assign the tag 'billing' to that ticket in FreshDesk.

 ### Scope of Support